geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 If not already done [download](http://gofile.me/3Z8AJ/c6m5CfvWZ){:target="_blank"} the data for the target area to the `envrmt$path_lidar_org` folder.

-Please note that dealing with `lidR` catalogs is pretty stressful for the memory adminstration of your rsession.
-So best practicese is to:
+Please note that dealing with `lidR` catalogs is pretty stressful for the memory administration of your rsession.
+So best practices is to:
+{: .notice--danger}
-1 clean the environment
+* clean the environment
-1 restart your rsession
+* restart your rsession
+{: .notice--success}

 This will help you to avoid frustrating situation like restarting your PC after hours of waiting...